MHBauer/servicebroker/specs/SPEC.md

 ### format

 All messages with an http message body shall have the body formatted as json (rfc7159).
 <!-- I'm not aware of any messages we're sending that are not formatted as json. -->

+For example, responses should return an empty object '{}' even when there is no content to return.
+This is not to be interpreted as being in contravention to the HTTP spec for responses that MUST NOT have a message body.

 ### errors